TimITSolutions/federation_environment_getting_started/README.md

 ```
 5. Upload the code to [fe.zgt.nl](fe.zgt.nl) and wait for results to become visible in [mlflow.zgt.nl](mlflow.zgt.nl).

-Exporting the code via ```git``` might seem like unnecessary work, but ensures that the format is correct and the command will work on any platform (Windows, Linux, MacOS).
+Exporting the code via ```git``` might seem like unnecessary work, but ensures that the format is correct (i.e. submission.zip should directly contain the files under it) and the command will work on any platform (Windows, Linux, MacOS).

 ## Running our sample code
 We provide 2 sample code to test [locally](./README.md#testing-your-code-locally) or [on our platform](./README.md#submit-your-code-to-our-platform).
 You can also refer to this while preparing your code. </br>